felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_token.md

 The 'sub' field of the JWT must be set equal to your client_id

-The 'aud' field of th JWT must be set equal to the issuer identifier of ID-porten, or the token-endpoint url
+The 'aud' field of th JWT must be set equal to the issuer identifier of ID-porten and must only contain a single value.
+Using the token-endpoint url as audience is deprecated and will be removed.

 #### Example: